 13. Margarita Cupcakes With A Twist Of Lime

 This Margarita Cupcake recipe by Aileen Metcalf is one that includes the classic flavor of the drink: lime!
 Lime is incorporated in a few ways: a little juice in the batter; some juice and zest in the syrup; and some zest (and extract, if you can find it) in the frosting.
 Yum!

 14. Malibu Rum Cupcakes With Pineapple and Jalapeño Filling

 Need more ideas for Mother’s Day?
 Check out our Brunch Ideas!
-With the Food Monster App, you can take these recipes on the go with you.
-With over 10,000 recipes right in the palm of your hand, you’ll always have something delicious and new to try.
-It’s available for both Android and iPhone, and can also be found on Instagram and Facebook.
-Full of allergy-friendly recipes, subscribers gain access to new recipes every day.
+We also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!